FINAL ARRANGEMENTS ARE CURRENTLY BEING PUT IN PLACE – CONTACT US FOR THE LATEST DETAILS (14.12.20)

 Theory / Practical

-This will take place on a Saturday and Sunday in June or July from 9am until 5pm each day at one of our home apiaries.
+This will take place on a Saturday and Sunday in May, June or July from 9am until 5pm each day at one of our apiaries.
 All protective equipment will be provided.
 The days will be spend beekeeping and covering what it involves in detail.
 You will identify all brood stages, queen cells, pollen, nectar along with the different castes of honey bees within different hives.
 You will perform various manipulations including a weekly inspection, completing records, swarm control, upgrading small nucleus colonies to hives along with finding and marking queens for easy identification.
 We will also discuss the various pests and diseases, and how to deal with them along with further theory sessions.
-On the Sunday afternoon we will visit one of our larger local out apiaries where you will be expected to individually inspect at least one, if not two, whole colonies as if it was your own.

 This course will put you in a position where you can safely and competently keep your own colony of bees.